shabbirshuvo/shabbirshuvo/README.md

 ## 🚀 About Me
-I am a data scientist (machine and deep learning), developer and researcher.
+I am a Software Engineer, Artificial Intelligence, Machine Learning Engineer & Researcher

 I have good knowledge of Python and basic knowledge of C++ and Java.
 Additionally, I have a working knowledge of SQL, HTML, CSS, and Javascript.